Scaling Up Electronic Structure Calculations on Quantum Computers: The Frozen Natural Orbital Based Method of Increments

 \section{Conclusion}

+Quantum computing is an alternative computational paradigm with the potential to accelerate the materials innovation process, thereby reducing the time to new discoveries.
+In the era of NISQ devices, VQE has emerged as a promising algorithm for characterizing the usefulness of NISQ devices for quantum chemistry applications.
+However, NISQ devices have to overcome many challenges before they become useful for chemical applications.
+For example, some of the main bottlenecks are the design of scalable physical quantum states with long coherence times and fast gate operations with low error rates.
+Efforts have been made to mitigate issues arising from large quantum resource requirements, coherence and run times of quantum circuits, noisy gate operations, measurements of energy, and the classical optimization of ansatz parameters.
-Quantum computing is a new computing paradigm that has the potential to accelerate the materials innovation process.
-In the era of noisy, intermediate-scale quantum (NISQ) devices, reducing the problem size of molecular systems is essential in helping to advance the application of quantum computing in materials science and life science.
-At the same time, it could provide opportunities for the further characterization of the usefulness of NISQ devices for quantum chemistry simulations by allowing us to conduct hardware experiments based on smaller, yet more realistic, chemistry problems.

-In this paper, we have described a novel framework for the systematic reduction of both the occupied and virtual spaces in quantum chemistry simulations on near-term quantum devices.
-This framework employs the method of increments (MI) in conjunction with frozen natural orbitals (FNO).
-This method, referred to as the MI-FNO approach, distributes the occupied orbitals among subproblems (or increments) based on the many-body expansion of the correlation energy in terms of occupied orbital space, and truncates the virtual orbital space based on FNOs, which are obtained using the one-particle density matrix from second-order, many-body perturbation theory.
+In the present study, we have focused on reducing the problem size as a strategy for utilizing current and near-term NISQ devices for the simulation of molecular systems.
+We believe a reduction in qubit count to be essential in helping to advance the timeline for applications of quantum computing in materials science.
+At the same time, it could provide opportunities for further characterization of the usefulness of NISQ devices for quantum chemistry simulations by allowing hardware experiments to be conducted on smaller, yet more realistic, chemistry problems.
+We have described a novel framework for the systematic reduction of both the occupied and virtual spaces of molecular systems.
+Our MI-FNO approach distributes the occupied orbitals among $n$-body increments, based on the many-body expansion of the correlation energy in terms of the occupied orbital space, while a scalable framework for the virtual orbital space is created by using the FNO approach.

-The framework of the MI-FNO approach is not tied to any particular method of predicting the correlation energy of the increments, so one can employ any algorithm, including conventional quantum chemistry methods, such as FCI and CC, and quantum algorithms, such as the phase estimation algorithm and the variational quantum eigensolver (VQE).
-As a demonstration of the applicability of the MI-FNO approach to the quantum computing framework, we used VQE in combination with unitary coupled-cluster (UCC) ansatz, the parametric ansatz employed in our study.